micro-manager/pymmcore/maintainer-notes.md

 maintaining separate branches; this can ease transition when the device interface version changes.
 Such branches should be named `mmcore-x.y.z.w`.

-When upgrading the MMCore version (by bumping the micro-manager submodule commit), the pymmcore version in `setup.cfg` should be updated together.
+When upgrading the MMCore version (by bumping the mmCoreAndDevices submodule commit), the pymmcore version in `setup.cfg` should be updated together.